ritikamehra/CarCrashAnalysis/README.md

 ## Assumption:
 - AWS EMR has been used for implementation.
+- Input data is available in a folder called Data and the path is mentioned correctly in config.json.
+- Output path is mentioned correctly in config.json and outputs will be written to Output folder in HDFS.

 ## Setup:
+1. config.json file has to be updated for any changes in the source or output paths.
+Any changes in the paths will impact the hadoop fs commands mentioned in point 7 and 9.

+source_paths: path of input csv files
+output_paths: path of output csv files

-1. Create EMR Cluster with Hadoop and Spark, 1 m4x.large Master Node with 400 GiB EBS Storage and 20 GiB root device volume size.
+3. Create EMR Cluster with Hadoop and Spark, 1 m4x.large Master Node with 400 GiB EBS Storage and 20 GiB root device volume size.

 ![image](https://github.com/ritikamehra/CarCrashAnalysis/assets/54076372/0f9f2d08-0dec-411c-ac9b-81607159a17b)
 ![image](https://github.com/ritikamehra/CarCrashAnalysis/assets/54076372/8dc2044e-320c-4bd8-960d-efc74f582fec)